edenmitzafon/Finance/README.md

 ![project-screenshot7]

 #### `change_password`
-##### Allows users to change their passwords folowing the same validation criteria as in register and then hashing the new password and storing it in the SQL database.
+##### Allows users to change their passwords folowing the same validation criteria as in register and then hashes the new password and stores it in the SQL database.

 ![project-screenshot8]